KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

 - Precedes form, polarity, and motion.
 - The *groundless ground*, the *stillpoint* that contains all emanations in silence, undivided and unbound.
 - **Contains all in potential** (nothing lies outside Zenon).
-- Does not *receive* entropy’s return:
+- Does not *receive* entropy's return:
   - **Centropy** returns through Aion into Zenon.
   - **Entropy** halts at Aion, so Zenon holds entropy only as unmanifest latency — it is not a return vector.
 - Zenon is the **terminal seal of centropic return** — coherence held in silent finality.